Where Sports Betting is Legal Now

 Additionally, casinos may sign contracts with retail locations, like professional sports arenas, to install and oversee betting kiosks.

-More online sportsbooks could come into the state too.
-The law allows Kansas' native tribes to update their gaming compacts and also partner with commercial operators to offer online betting.
+More online sportsbooks could also enter the state.
+The law allows Kansas' native tribes to update their gaming compacts and partner with commercial operators to offer online betting.

 Kentucky